inammar/Terms-and-definitions-Selenium-TestNG/README.md

         driver.findElement(By.id("CookieOptinAllowAll")).click(); // Locates an element with the ID "CookieOptinAllowAll" and simulates a click action on it

+This simple example is attached to this repository using "Magento" shop website.

 ### 5. Common methods

 #### 5.1.
 Browser Control